apache/dolphinscheduler/docs/docs/en/faq.md

 ---

-## Q：Worker Task will generate a child process through sudo -u tenant sh xxx.command, will kill when kill
+## Q：Worker Task will generate a child workflow through sudo -u tenant sh xxx.command, will kill when kill

 A：  We will add the kill task in 1.0.4 and kill all the various child processes generated by the task.